gjohns03/AT-Web/at_web_offering/develop.md

 ##AT Web Support

 1. Reguest demo site by submitting a ticket assigned to the Drupal Team with (Site Name, Department Code, Domain name request)
+2. Enter Site Name and Web Contact
-2. Enable AT required modules/AT Feature
+3. Enable AT required modules/AT Feature
-3. inject AT CSS
-4. inject AT JS if applicable (not needed yet)
+4. Inject AT CSS
-5. configure CKEditor
+5. Configure CKEditor
-6. create login redirect to keep users out of administrative view
+6. Create login redirect to keep users out of administrative view
+7. Add Users through Gateway
+8. Update Permissions
-7. Use AT Base Demo site or features for approved views
+9. Use AT Base Demo site or features for approved views

+###Enter Site Name and Web Contact
+1. Configuration > System > SF State Theme Settings
+2. Update "Site name" with the name of the department/unit.
+3. Update the "Web contact email" with the email address of the department/unit.
+4. If the site is a subsite of a larger department, enter the "Parent site name" and "Parent site URL" in the Parent site information tab.
+5. Remove the default "Banner Image" in the Banner image tab.
+6. Select "Save configuration"

 ###Enable AT Modules
-1. CSS Injector,
+1. CSS Injector, Trigger, Redirect
+2. Disable: Webform Reply-To, Form builder Webform UI, Webform (Use Qualtrics for forms/surveys); Advanced help, Dashboard, Help (Reduce unused menu options); Menu breadcrumb (not permitted by Communications); Printer-friendly pages (depricated web feature);

 ###Import Default AT CSS